rayouaz/crypto-safe-self-custody/README.md

 I present the solution below.

-There is also a quick made implemention in solidity, in progress and not even tested so **DO NOT USE AS IT IS**.
+Here is a quick made implemention in solidity, in progress and not even tested so **DO NOT USE AS IT IS**.

 # TLDR